List of Playboy Playmates of 1996: February

 Kona Carmack (born October 1, 1976, in Honolulu, Hawaii) is an American model and actress.
 She was born and raised in Honolulu.
 She is Playboy magazine's Playmate of the Month for February 1996.
 She is of Irish, Spanish, Filipino, Chinese, and Hawaiian descent.

 Carmack was a pre-med major at the University of North Carolina Wilmington (UNCW), then graduated from the University of Southern California Film School in December 2003.
 She worked in production for the TV series Deadwood and Monk.
 Carmack married TV personality Andrew Yani on December 27, 2003.
 The two divorced in 2004.

 March

 Priscilla Lee Inga Taylor (born August 15, 1976 in Miami) is an American model and actress.
 She is Playboy magazine's Playmate of the Month for March 1996.
 Her centerfold was photographed by Richard Fegley.

 April

 Gillian Bonner (born February 3, 1966, in Athens, Georgia) is Playboy magazine's Playmate of the Month for April 1996.
 Her centerfold was photographed by Richard Fegley.
 She later went on to produce and star in the PC game Riana Rouge.

 May

+Shauna Sand (born September 2, 1971, in San Diego, California) is an American model and actress.
+She is Playboy magazine's Playmate of the Month for May 1996 photographed by Stephen Wayda.